 The Mammoth Hot Springs Hotel and Cabins—named after nearby springs—offers a warm welcome to summer and winter visitors.
 The hotel, as it stands today was built in 1936, while retaining a wing of guest rooms originally built in 1911, and features its signature Map Room containing a large wooden map of the United States constructed of 15 different woods from nine countries.
-Guest enjoy a variety of in-park accommodations as well as the opportune chance of spotting elk grazing outside the hotel
+In the evening, relax with a drink in the newly renovated Map Room which features a full bar and enjoy the musical delights of a live pianist or get inspired by meeting a local artist with our Inspired By Yellowstone Artist Series in the gift shop.
+Guest enjoy a variety of in-park accommodations as well as the opportune chance of spotting elk grazing outside the hotel.

 Rooms with bath are simple yet comfortable rooms with a telephone, shower or tub/shower, sink and toilet.
 Usually two queen beds are included.
 Televisions, radios, and air conditioning are not available in park lodging.